FatCharlie/DiscoBox/README.md

 ## Hyper Dimensional Entanglement

-Take our 16d Hilbert space we just created and partition it into "registers" where dimension=2 (a traditional qubit) which we connect via **tensor products** , which is the magic that gives us free gates (free on the same photon).
+Take our 16d Hilbert space we just created and partition it into "registers" where dimension=2 (a traditional qubit) which we connect via **tensor products**.
+This is the part that gives us deterministic intra-photon gates without requiring photon on photon interaction.

 ![no](images/single_photon_qudit_split.svg)

 Cross photon gates can't be rearranged after SPDC.
 The graph work is arranging the circuit so anything that needs to interact lands on registers within the same photon where it's free, instead of needing a cross-photon gate.